WatchOutNewsAgency/wona.github.com/_posts/2022-2-13-fools-aur-kaante.md

 The young ones (freshers as they call themselves) fervently partake in this digital flower exchange extravaganza.
 Being a hormonal mess coupled with an inbuilt thirst to win this rat race makes them the more enthusiastic participants.

-While the wise sage's way of going through the week would be climbing the leaderboard by urging friends to provide them with imaginary points, there is this bizarre variant of a certain hominid species classified in the chargesheet as a generic geek.
+While the wise sage's way of going through the week would be climbing the leaderboard by ~~begging~~ urging friends to provide them with imaginary points, there is this bizarre variant of a certain hominid species classified in the chargesheet as a generic geek.
 The description says that the IITR junta of this variant (contrary to popular belief) think very highly of themselves.

 One such geek dawdled away the whole day on his PC, cursing his empty bouquet, the internet speed, his failing grades, and lack of friends.
 After reaching the pinnacle of boredom, he decided to check every nook and corner of the famed portal, clicking on every link however shady it looks and scanning the entirety of the portal.
 Fifteen minutes into it, he clicked with the speed of sound, link to link, page to page, unaware and mindless of what was to come.